Time arrow without past hypothesis: a toy model explanation: Introduction

-The aim of this paper is to exhibit rigorously-defined local reversible dynamical laws (alike a lattice gas automaton) for which we can prove that, for a rigorously-defined notion of entropy (alike that of perfect gas): \begin{itemize} \item Generic states always end up growing in size as we iterate the dynamics. \item Entropy always increases as size grows. \end{itemize} Thus we prove that an entropic clock direction emerges without the need to assume past low entropy.
+The aim of this paper is to exhibit rigorously-defined local reversible dynamical laws (the local rule of reversible causal graph dynamics) for which we can prove that: \begin{itemize} \item Almost all states end up growing in size as we iterate the dynamics. \item Entropy always increases as size grows. \end{itemize} \corrA{This entropy is rigorously-defined in a way that is analogous to that of perfect gas.
+Namely, it is given by the log of the number of graphs corresponding to two macroscopic properties, namely the size of the graph and its number of particles.} Thus we prove that an entropic clock direction emerges without the need to assume past low entropy.
 In other words the arrow of time is established from local reversible expansion mechanisms alone, doing away with the past hypothesis.
-Again, this works because size as a function of dynamical clock time is typically $U$-shaped.
-As generic states are are somewhere on this $U$-curve, their size will end up growing, and their entropy will end up increasing.
+This works because size as a function of dynamical clock time is almost always $U$-shaped.
+As almost all states are somewhere on this $U$-curve, their size will end up growing, and their entropy will end up increasing.
 They will do so forever, as configurations are of finite but unbounded size.
-Of course generic states have, somewhere along the dynamical clock timeline, some states of smallest size and lowest entropy, which may be dubbed as ``initial''.
+Of course almost all states have, somewhere along the dynamical clock timeline to which they belong, some states of smallest size and lowest entropy, which may be dubbed as ``initial''.
 These particular states are non-generic, just like the minimum of any $U$-curve is non-generic.
 Because the $U$-curve is due to the dynamics alone, their existence is the result of dynamics alone.